André Heucq is a meunier specialist from Cuisles. Terroir mineral Champagnes from unique green Illite clay. Subscribe to get the offer.

 Arriving end of July are the iconic terroir Champagnes from F&R Miniere and Stephane Coquillette.
 Old vines oak influenced from Frederic Miniere are turning heads world wide.
 From one of the most northern villages in Champagne – Hermonville.
 Stephane Coquillette … Read More

+The truth about biodynamic viticulture.
 There is much talk about this type of viticulture.
 Lots of strange preparations.
 No herbicides, no pesticides.
 Copper allowed.
 Stuff fermented in cow horn etc. etc. Some of the weird concoctions are: Preparation 500 (horn … Read More

 Arriving in January are the iconic Champagnes from maybe the king and queen of Ambonnay – Eric Rodez and Marie-Noelle Ledru.
 Eric combines subtle oak maturation with an extensive array of older reserve wines.
 Marie-Noelle makes classic wines from carefully … Read More

 Hello Champagne aficionados, April is a busy time in Champagne region – with growers launching new tasting salon exhibitions left right and centre.
 There was only one Salon eight years ago “Terres et Vins” – now there are 21 ! … Read More